Flue Gas

 Flue Gas Desulphurisation

-• This is done by means of an industrial process through the addition of absorbents.
-This can remove up to 95 % of the sulphur dioxide from the flue gas (exhaust gas).
+• FGD is done through the addition of absorbents, which can remove up to 95% of the sulphur dioxide from the flue gas.

 • Substances such as ammonia or sodium sulphite are used as absorbents; however, the use of lime or limestone slurry (wet limestone scrubbing) is also widespread.